Discover this historic park on the shores of Burrard Inlet

 - Canoes, kayaks and paddleboards are allowed access to the boat launch and beach area.
 Please note that there is no boat launch and you will have to carry everything down to the beach.

-- View Wildlife in Burnaby so you know what to do if you see a bear or a cougar.
+- View our Wildlife in Burnaby page so you know what to do if you see a bear or a cougar.

 - Dogs aren't allowed on the beach for sanitary reasons.

-- There are 6 additional accessible parking stalls located east of the park entrance, closest to the beach (no reservation required)
+- There are 6 accessible parking stalls located east of the park entrance, closest to the beach.

-- Additional surface parking is available to the east and west of park entrance on a first come, first served basis.
+- Additional accessible parking stalls and surface parking are available to the east and west of park entrance on a first come, first served basis.